Franz Lindenmayr / Mensch und Höhle

 "a heather-covered hillside full of rabbit holes"

-used to refer to a bizarre, confusing, or nonsensical situation or environment, typically one from which it is difficult to extricate oneself.
+• 2. to refer to a bizarre, confusin, or nonsenical situation or environment, typically one from which it is difficult to extricate oneself.

-"he'll continue fearmongering to promote his agenda no matter how far down the rabbit hole it takes him" OXFORD LANGUAGES
+"he'll continue fearmongering to promote his agenda no matter how for down the rabbit hole it takes him" OXFORD LANGUAGE

 shit hole